EndPointCorp/end-point-blog/2021/05/27/gpg-keys-on-a-smart-card.md

 While there isn't full password locking on hardware tokens, Yubikey and almost all OpenPGP keys have two pin numbers- A user pin and an administrative pin to reset the user pin.
 If you enter either or both three times incorrectly, the card will lock and you'll need to reload from backup (or in some cases, throw the card away) Which is why it's critical to have a backup.

 There are several options for smart cards- You can use any OpenPGP compatible card and reader, or an all in one solution that's compatible with OpenPGP.
 For myself, it was easiest to use a Yubikey, since I already had one.

-(Note, you'll need a full Yubikey if you go with that brand, not the cheaper Yubico FIDO card.
-Check the description and make sure it mentions OpenPGP.)
+In case you haven't heard of them, Yubikeys are physical hardware keys that offer a variety of features, and can be used as a multi factor authentication token for quite a few websites, and can also be set up to fill in one time password (otp) fields, such as those used for Google Authenticator, on sites that don't support the Yubikey directly as a MFA token.

 The following instructions do require a basic understanding of both how to create a live CD / USB stick, as well as basic understanding of the command line, but if you're in the position of needing to use gpg, you'll probably already be at least somewhat familiar with these requirements.